-- Calorie-dense compared to “adult” or “mature” cat food.
+- Calorie-dense compared to adult or mature cat food.

-Healthy aging cats should eat a product that’s 30-40% protein (dry basis).
-Wet food may appear to be low in protein because, according to the label, it typically has around 10% crude protein.
+Healthy, aging cats should eat a product that’s 30-40% protein (dry basis).
+Wet food appears to be low in protein because, according to the label, it has around 10% crude protein.
 This is because it contains a lot of moisture.

 You can get a rough estimate of the dry basis equivalent by multiplying the protein content by 4.
-So, a wet food with 10% crude protein contains about 40% on a dry feed basis.
+So, wet food with 10% crude protein contains about 40% on a dry feed basis.